 Businesses — and their owners and executives — may need to adjust their tax strategies

-The Tax Cuts and Jobs Act (TCJA) included a multitude of business-related provisions, most of which went into effect last year.
+The Tax Cuts and Jobs Act (TCJA) included a multitude of business-related provisions, most of which went into effect in 2018.
 Although the changes are no longer brand new, the TCJA’s complexities mean that businesses are still figuring out the exact impact — and how to adjust their tax strategies accordingly.

 If you own the business, it’s likely your biggest investment, so thinking about long-term considerations, such as your exit strategy, is critical as well.
 And if you’re an executive, you likely have to think about not only the company’s taxes, but also tax considerations related to compensation you receive beyond salary and bonuses, such as stock options.
 Planning for executive comp involves not only a variety of special rules but also several types of taxes — including ordinary income taxes, capital gains taxes, the NIIT and employment taxes.
 The TCJA also provides a bit of potential tax relief for certain types of executive comp.

 Finally, but likely of biggest concern to businesses and their owners these days, the coronavirus (COVID-19) pandemic may be presenting the most significant economic challenges in their lifetimes.
 Some relief legislation has already been signed into law, such as the Coronavirus Aid, Relief and Economic Security Act (CARES Act), and there may be more during the year to help businesses, their employees and their customers.

 Income taxation and owner liability are the main factors that differentiate one business structure from another.
 (See the Chart "Income tax differences based on business structure".)
 Many businesses choose entities that combine pass-through taxation with limited liability, namely limited liability companies (LLCs) and S corporations.
 But TCJA changes warrant revisiting the tax consequences of business structure.